comp-development/COMP/src/lib/scripts/README.md

 # load-test.ts
 This the actual load test.
 It will take the 10 student accounts (student@gmail.com ... student9@gmail.com) created with fake-users.ts, take the inputted test pick a problem at random from the given list, and keep saving new answers.

 Note, before this test is run, you need to manually go log in to each student account and start a test.
+Yes, this is annoying, and will ideally add this to test-students.
 Note the id and event of the test in the database, and pass them as inputs at the top of load-tests.ts file.
 Also, note a few problem on the given test (and input them at the top of load-tests.ts).

-Run the below command(from root directory of COMP) in order to run the test
+Run the below command(from root directory of COMP) in order to run the load test

 ```
 npx tsx src/lib/scripts/test-taker.ts